TycheSoftwares/currency-per-product-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at "WooCommerce > Settings > Currency per Product".

 == Changelog ==

+= 1.7.0 - 20/02/2024 =
+* Fix - Fixed Cross Site Request Forgery (CSRF) vulnerability.
+* Fix - Compatible with Loco Translate Plugin.
+* Fix - Fixed the order received page to display the product's currency instead of the shop's default currency.
+* Fix - Fixed Converted price's is included when WooCommerce's 'Filter Products by Price' widget and in the "Sort by price" sorting settings are enabled.

 = 1.6.0 - 05/09/2023 =
 * Fix - Fixed Compatibility with PHP 8.2.